ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-examples/aws-linux-vm.markdown

-# Setup Examples : AWS Linux VM
+# Setup Examples: AWS Linux VM

 In this walkthrough, we will setup RavenDB on an AWS EC2 t2.micro virtual machine running Ubuntu 16.04.